leikareipa/lintulista/README.md

 The bird thumbnails used in Lintulista come from photographs taken by a variety of authors.
 Please see [guide/images.html](guide/images.html) for a full list.

 Lintulista uses the [React](https://reactjs.org/) library for most of its UI.

+The [FileSaver.js](https://github.com/eligrey/FileSaver.js/) library is used in Lintulista for exporting data to a local CSV file.

 Lintulista makes use of certain fonts from [Google Fonts](https://fonts.google.com/): Nunito, Delius, and Beth Ellen.